взять займ онлайн срочно на карту.

 The minor league Canton-Akron “Indians” rename themselves the Akron “Aeros” and boost their merchandise sales from $60,000 to $1.2 million, the largest merchandise income of any minor league team.

-Yakima College (Washington State) respects concerns expressed by its American Indian community and elects to retire the institution’s race-related mascot.
+Yakima Valley College (Washington State) respects concerns expressed by its American Indian community and elects to retire the institution’s race-related mascot.

 The Kansas Association for Native American Education (KANAE) issues a resolution that “…calls for the elimination of use of American Indian mascots and logos in all public and private schools in the State of Kansas…”